 I have been looking at the Empire Orders and Commemorative Medals for more than 25 years.
 To date, I have never seen an 8th Class of the Order of Taeguk (51 issued).
 All of them were issued in Aug.
 1910, the last month of the Korean Empire.

 Pictured at left is the Emperor Kwangmu.
 There are numerous websites that list the Emperor’s Korean awards as the Order of the Golden Measure and the Order of the Plum Blossom.
-This picture clearly shows him wearing the Order of Taeguk on his upper right.
-I have never seen this award annotated on any website.
+This picture appears to show him wearing the Breast Star for the Order of Taeguk on his upper right.
+I have never seen this award attributed to him on any website.
 The sash under it is for the Order of the Golden Measure.3

 His foreign awards include: